yyoshiaki/VIRTUS/README.md

-# VIRTUS : VIRal Transcript Usage Sensor
+# VIRTUS : VIRal Transcript Usage Sensor v0.11 (alpha release)

 ## Note that this is an alpha release.
 Feel free to contact to Yoshiaki Yasumizu ([yyasumizu@ifrec.osaka-u.ac.jp](yyasumizu@ifrec.osaka-u.ac.jp)) before the usage.